 Tool marks will be visible on the surface of the injection molded part.

 The mold is sanded with gritstone and the tool marks are removed.

-The mold is first sanded and then polished with a diamond suspension.
+The mold is first sanded then polished with a diamond buff (supension).

-The mold is bid blasted removing all tool marks and adding a light texture.
+The mold is sand blasted removing all tool marks and adding a light texture.

 Cosmetic matte finish

-Estimating the Cost of Injection Molding (Case Study)
+Estimating the Cost of Injection Molding (with an example)